kaihendry/dabase.com/content/tips/archlinux/mime.md

 ---
 date: 2021-07-01
 title: Setting the default browser
-description: How to setup mime so that xdg-open URL opens the browser you want
+description: How to setup terminal mime association so that xdg-open URL opens the right browser profile
 ---

 	$ xdg-mime query default x-scheme-handler/http